Hedevgare/blog/src/pages/posts/build-a-modal-with-html-css-and-javascript.md

     let overlay = document.getElementById("overlay");
     overlay.style.display = "block";
 // ...
+}
 btnClose.onclick = function() {
     let overlay = document.getElementById("overlay");
     overlay.style.display = "none";
 // ...
+}
 ```

-We use the same logic, that we used to open the modal, to show the overlay; make the `display` property have a `block` value when the modal opens and changing it to `none` when the modal closes.
+We use the same logic, that we used to open the modal, to show the overlay: making the `display` property have a `block` value when the modal opens and changing it to `none` when the modal closes.

-After this changes, if you try this code, you'll see a greyish background when you click the button to open the modal.
+After these changes, if you try this code, you'll see a greyish background when you click the button to open the modal.

+And that's it, we have a functioning modal built with plain *HTML*, *CSS*, and *JavaScript*.

 # The recap
 We got to the end of our post; let's recap everything we've done:
+* **Create the *HTML* skeleton**: we defined the structure of our page, the main content, and the modal;
+* **Add interactivity**: we added logic code with *JavaScript* so that when a button is pressed, the modal shows; it also closes when the close button is clicked;
+* **Style the modal**: we styled our modal to appear at the center of the screen; we also created an overlay to make the modal more noticeable.